As an Amazon Associate, I earn from qualifying purchases.

 Golf Shoes On Concrete Surfaces

 Imagine stepping off the green onto a concrete path, your golf shoes clicking with each step.
-It’s a sound golfers know well, but what does it mean for your favourite pair of golf shoes?
+It sounds like golfers know well, but what does it mean for your favorite pair of golf shoes?
 Here’s the rundown on sporting those cleats on concrete.

 Potential Risks To Traction And Sole Integrity